Understanding Learned Behavior in Parenting

 Respect and Disrespect are both learned behavior.

-We need to understand that both respect and disrespect are learned behavior.
+We need to understand deeply that both respect and disrespect are learned behavior.

 If the adults can’t learn true respect, then how can we expect children to learn true respect?